-Roy Moore and the Republican Moral Dilemma
+Roy Moore Presents Republicans With a Familiar Dilemma

 Stop me if you’ve heard this one before: A Republican candidate, widely loathed by the party establishment and known for his inflammatory comments, has defeated rivals more embedded in the party hierarchy.
 Now, about a month until election day, accusations of sexual impropriety have upended his campaign.

 That is, of course, where things stood a little more than a year ago, when The Washington Post first published a tape in which Donald Trump boasted about sexually assaulting women.
-And it’s where things stand in the special election for U.S. Senate in Alabama, where the Post has just published a story featuring for women who say that GOP nominee Roy Moore pursued them when they were younger than 18, including one who says he guided her hand to touch his penis when she was 14.
+And it’s where things stand in the special election for U.S. Senate in Alabama, where the Post has just published a story featuring four women who say that GOP nominee Roy Moore pursued them when they were younger than 18, including one who says he guided her hand to touch his penis when she was 14.

 Now the Republican Party faces a moral and political test: How will it respond to the accusations against Moore?
 It’s a decision in which the Trump experience will weigh heavily.